isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/2025 Sec One Registration Matters.md

 third_nav_title: 2025 Sec One Registration
 ---
 <h3>2025 Secondary One Registration Matters</h3>
-<p><strong>Dear students <br>
+<p><strong>Dear Parents/Guardians and incoming Secondary 1 Students,  <br>
-Welcome to Ang Mo Kio Secondary School!<br>Kindly read the following important information pertaining to Secondary One Registration Exercise. <br>Please click on the following links for each of the sections:</strong>
+Welcome to Ang Mo Kio Secondary School (AMKSS)! <br>As you prepare to begin your journey with AMKSS, we have prepared this letter to provide you with key information pertaining to our school and the Secondary 1 Registration Exercise.
+Please kindly take the time to read through the information.
+  <br>Please click on the following links for each of the sections:</strong>
 </p>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}